kkzamai/parking-spot/README.md

 # parking-spot
-This project was based on YouTube the class of Michelli Brito:: https://www.youtube.com/watch?v=LXRU-Z36GEU
+This project was based on Michelli Brito class: https://www.youtube.com/watch?v=LXRU-Z36GEU

 It's an API to control parking spots of a condominio.